mui/material-ui/docs/pages/blog/2020-q3-update.md

   After 6 months of development since the initial commit (March 15th, 2020), you can start using the component!
 (It targets v4.)

 - ⚡️ The data grid effort has led to the introduction of a new repository: [_mui-org/material-ui-x_](https://github.com/mui-org/material-ui-x).
 This is the repository that will host all the future commercial components, all the components that we can't sustain with the open-source model.
-Material-UI X is our next iteration in scaling Material-UI, both as a company, and as a comprehensive React library of components.
+Material-UI X is our next iteration in scaling Material-UI, both as a company and as a comprehensive React library of components.
 While we have an existing sustainability model that can support, in long term, up to 10 people full-time, we are keen to push it by an order of magnitude.
 - 🛠 We have migrated parts of the codebase to TypeScript.<br />
   We had to work on the code infrastructure of _mui-org/material-ui_ to prepare to host the date picker components that are written in TypeScript inside the lab (coming from _mui-org/material-ui-pickers_ that we will archive once we can).